 The primary producers will be responsible for uploading session information by the due dates outlined below.
 If your proposal is selected, you will be provided with instructions on uploading your presentation materials.

-Wednesday, November 11, 2020 - Deadline to submit session proposal
+Friday, September 10, 2021 - Deadline to submit a session proposal

 Week of September 20, 2021 - Online voting open

 Week of September 27, 2021 - Review with NETA Leadership and PLC Executive Committees